tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 X2-based handover
 -----------------

 The X2 interface interconnects two eNBs [TS36.420]_.
 From a logical point of view, the X2 interface is a point-to-point interface between the two eNBs.
 In a real E-UTRAN, the logical point-to-point interface should be feasible even in the absence of a physical direct connection between the two eNBs.
-In the X2 model implemented in the simulator, the X2 interface is a point-to-point interface.
+In the X2 model implemented in the simulator, the X2 interface is a point-to-point link between the two eNBs.
+A point-to-point device is created in both eNBs and the two point-to-point devices are attached to the point-to-point link.

 The overall architecture of the LENA simulation model is depicted in the figure :ref:`fig-epc-topology-x2-enhanced`.
 It adds the X2 interface between eNBs to the original architecture described in :ref:`overall-architecture`.